How To Get Rid of Fungus Gnats on Succulents: A Simple Guide

 They have long legs and a larger abdomen than other gnats, allowing them to fly long distances if needed.

-Fungus gnats tend to be black or brown but can also come in a lighter tan shade.
+Gnats tend to be black or brown but can also come in a lighter tan shade.

-Fungus gnats love moisture and humidity at all times of the year, particularly wintertime when it is cold outside, and they cannot find water anywhere else!
+Gnats love moisture and humidity at all times of the year, particularly wintertime when it is cold outside, and they cannot find water anywhere else!

-Succulent plants seem like perfect hosts for fungus gnats because succulents naturally trap water inside themselves, so you don’t need watering very frequently – thus creating the ideal breeding ground for these pests.
+Succulent plants seem like perfect hosts for gnats because succulents naturally trap water inside themselves, so you don’t need watering very frequently – thus creating the ideal breeding ground for these pests.

-If so, they may have been gnawed on by these tiny insects – though this doesn’t necessarily mean fungus gnats are present.
+If so, they may have been gnawed on by these tiny insects – though this doesn’t necessarily mean gnats are present.

 The female gnats will lay between 20 and 40 eggs at a time on the soil of your succulent pot or in crevices where moisture can gather.